-Johan Carlberger Rickard Domeij Viggo Kann Ola Knutsson\ Royal Institute of Technology, Stockholm
+Johan Carlberger Rickard Domeij Royal Institute of Technology, Stockholm Viggo Kann Ola Knutsson

 This article describes the construction and performance of Granska - a surface-oriented system for grammar checking of Swedish text.
-With the use of carefully constructed error detection rules, the system can detect and suggest corrections for a number of grammatical errors in Swedish texts.
+With the use of carefully constructed error detection rules, written in a new structured rule language, the system can detect and suggest corrections for a number of grammatical errors in Swedish texts.
 In this article, we specifically focus on how erroneously split compounds and noun phrase disagreement are handled in the rules.

 The system combines probabilistic and rule-based methods to achieve high efficiency and robustness.
-This is a necessary prerequisite for a grammar checker that will be used in real time in direct interaction with users.
-We hope to show that the Granska system with higher efficiency can achieve the same or better results than systems that use rule-based parsing alone.
+The error detection rules are optimized using statistics of part-of-speech bigrams and words in a way that each rule needs to be checked as seldom as possible.

-Parts of this work were presented at Nodalida-99 (Domeij et al., 1999).
+We hope to show that the Granska system with higher efficiency can achieve the same or better results than systems with conventional technology.

-Keywords: grammar checking, part-of-speech tagging, word tagging, error detection rules, optimization, hidden Markov models.
+Keywords: grammar checking, part-of-speech tagging, error detection rules, optimization, hidden Markov models.